 - A well-ventilated location free from obstacles near the air inlets and air outlet - A location that does not increase the operating noise or vibration of the outdoor unit - A location that does not produce any drainage problems from discharged water - Location with easy access to power.

-Do not install the outdoor unit in the following location. - A location with a saline atmosphere (coastal area) or one that is full of sulfide gas (hot-spring area) (Special maintenance is required.) - A location subject to oil, vapor, oily smoke, or corrosive gases - A location in which organic solvent is used - A location where high-frequency equipment (including inverter equipment, private power generator, medical equipment, and communication equipment) is used (Installation in such a location may cause malfunction of the air conditioner, abnormal control or problems due to noise from such equipment.) - A location in which the discharged air of the outdoor unit blows against the window of a neighboring house - A location where the operating noise of the outdoor unit is transmitted. - When the outdoor unit is installed in an elevated position, be sure to secure its feet. - A location in which drain water poses any problems.
+Do not install the outdoor unit in the following location.

+- A location with a saline atmosphere (coastal area) or one that is full of sulfide gas (hot-spring area) (Special maintenance is required.) - A location subject to oil, vapor, oily smoke, or - corrosive gasesA location in which organic solvent is used - A location in which organic solvent is used A location where high-frequency equipment - A location where high-irrequency equipment (including inverter equipment, private power generator, medical equipment, and communication equipment) is used (Installation in such a location may cause malfunction of the air conditioner, abnormal control or problems due to noise from such equipment.) - A location in which the discharged air of the outdoor unit blows against the window of a neighboring house - A location where the operating noise of the outdoor unit is transmitted - When the outdoor unit is installed in an elevated position, be sure to secure its feet. - · A location in which drain water poses any problems.